 FULL SPOILERS BELOW…

 Take, for example, the revelation of Tyrell’s whereabouts.
 All season we’ve been wondering where he’s been and whether he’s alive, dead or another of Elliot’s alters.
 Well, we find out that he’s both very real and alive but to me, it all felt rather “look here he is.”
 The writers had strung this mystery out for so long that the answer was bound to be a bit of an anticlimax.
-This was just one of many answers that didn’t feel worth the time we spent being in the dark.
+And that’s just one example among others.

 I want to see more, but probably not for the reasons Sam Esmail would like.
 I’m not chomping at the bit for season three because I can’t wait to see what happens next but because of how anti-climactic this finale felt.
 When season one ended, I wanted to know who was at the door, what happened to Tyrell, and how the hack would change things.
 This time around, my enthusiasm for seeing the dangling plot threads picked us is replaced by a sense of frustration over where they’ve been left.

 As has been the case throughout the entire season, the acting and direction were absolutely top-notch.
 Clearly, Sam Esmail’s decision to direct all of (and write most) of the season’s episodes brought a great amount of consistency to the show’s visual palette.
 That said, Esmail would probably be better off next season with a few more limitations on him.
 The best episodes of this season were the ones with a tight, constrained runtime.
-The issues arose when you remove the runtime constraint and episodes seem to just go nowhere.
+The issues started popping up when the episodes became too long for their own good.
+It didn’t seem like there was enough plot to fill the runtime.
 Far too many of this season’s episodes ran past an hour when there was no need for them to do so.